Aliases for ESCO2 Gene

 GeneCards Summary for ESCO2 Gene

 ESCO2 (Establishment Of Sister Chromatid Cohesion N-Acetyltransferase 2) is a Protein Coding gene.
 Diseases associated with ESCO2 include Roberts Syndrome and Sc Phocomelia Syndrome.
-Among its related pathways are Cell Cycle, Mitotic and CDK-mediated phosphorylation and removal of Cdc6.
-GO annotations related to this gene include lysine N-acetyltransferase activity, acting on acetyl phosphate as donor.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include lysine N-acetyltransferase activity, acting on acetyl phosphate as donor.
 An important paralog of this gene is ESCO1.

-Acetyltransferase required for the establishment of sister chromatid cohesion.
+Acetyltransferase required for the establishment of sister chromatid cohesion (PubMed:15821733, PubMed:15958495).
 Couples the processes of cohesion and DNA replication to ensure that only sister chromatids become paired together.
 In contrast to the structural cohesins, the deposition and establishment factors are required only during the S phase.
-Acetylates the cohesin component SMC3.
+Acetylates the cohesin component SMC3 (PubMed:21111234).